octobercms/docs/plugin-mail.md

 ------------- | ------------- | -------------
 Default | default | Used for public facing, front-end mail System | system | Used for internal, back-end mail

+<a name="mail-template-registration" class="anchor" href="#mail-template-registration"></a>
+## Registering mail templates

+Mail views can be registered as templates that are automatically generated in the back-end ready for customization.
+Mail templates can be customized via the *Settings > Mail templates* menu.
+The templates can be registered by overriding the `registerMailTemplates()` method of the [Plugin registration class](registration#registration-file).

+    public function registerMailTemplates()
+    {
+        return [
+            'rainlab.user::mail.activate' => 'Activation mail sent to new users.', 'rainlab.user::mail.restore'  => 'Password reset instructions for front-end users.', ];
+    }

+The method should return an array where the key is the [mail view name](#mail-views) and the value gives a brief description about what the mail template is used for.